raoul2000/yii2-workflow/guide/events.md

 	</tr>
 </table>

-Two other event sequences are also available in the namespace `raoul2000\workflow\events` :
+Two other event sequences are also available in the same namespace :

 - ReducedEventSequence
 - ExtendedEventSequence

 Of course you can create your own event sequence if the ones provided don't meet your needs.
 To do so, simply create a class that implements the `raoul2000\workflow\events\IEventSequence` interface.

 ## Configuration